nil/v-drag/README.md

 ## Usage

-Import v-drag into any file you are planning to use it.
-You can use either import or require, although the first one is recommended as it’s part of the ES6 spec:
+Import v-drag into any file you are planning to use it:

 ```js
 import drag from "v-drag"